Descele/CIP5_Project2/README.md

 Urban Governance Meets Python Game Design

 This interactive CLI game—built with only Python’s random and basic I/O—demonstrates how simple code can model complex urban systems.
 As mayor of "Tinyville," players balance housing policies while seeing real-time impacts on affordability, mirroring the tradeoffs city planners face daily.
+Simple math reveals real tradeoffs: more homes might not always mean affordability.
+This project taught me how to turn complex urban economics into an interactive game.

 Key Features:
 🏘Policy Sandbox – Choose 2 of 4 housing interventions (transit upgrades, rent control, etc.)